haiwen/seafile-docs-cn/roadmap.md

 - Add OAuth support for easy integrating into other systems
 - Enable creating sub-libraries from an encrypted library
-- Rename HttpServer to FileServer to remove confusing.
+- Rename FileServer to FileServer to remove confusing.

 ####Web